 Discussion

 This study is the first clinical investigation of a new device, the VitalScan MCG, for ruling out ACS in patients presenting to the ED with suspected ACS.
-The training sample was used to derive an algorithm for predicting the probability of ACS and an appropriate threshold for the algorithm to achieve high sensitivity for rule-out.
+The training sample was used to derive an algorithm for predicting the probability of ACS and to derive an appropriate threshold for the algorithm to achieve high sensitivity for rule-out.
 The ROC analysis showed how the device performed, in terms of sensitivity and specificity, across the range of cut-offs for the predicted probabilities of ACS from the algorithm.
-Conventionally, a model with high discrimination ability will have high sensitivity and specificity simultaneously, leading to an ROC curve which goes close to the top left corner of the plot.
-A model with no discrimination ability will have an AUROC curve of 0.50 or less.
-Thus, the AUROC must exceed 0.5 to indicate performance better than chance alone at predicting the outcome (ACS).
 An AUROC exceeding 0.7 indicates a model that is good at discriminating between patients at high and low risk of ACS, and an AUROC exceeding 0.8 a strong model.
-Our findings indicate that the MCG only just achieved good discrimination when combined with MACS in the training sample.
+Our findings indicate that the MCG only just achieved good discrimination when combined with modified MACS in the training sample.
 Estimates from the training sample should not be used to indicate how test will perform in practice because the algorithm will have been over-fitted to the data.
 The validation sample provides a better estimate of performance in practice.
 The AUROC estimates from the validation sample indicated that MCG discrimination of ACS was not significantly better than chance.
-It is notable that the performance of MCG+MACS combined appeared to be worse than MACS alone in the validation sample.
-This is probably explained by classification of complex MCG scans as positive, which eliminates any potential discriminant value associated with MACS in such cases.
+It is notable that the performance of MCG+MACS combined appeared to be worse than modified MACS alone in the validation sample.
+This is probably explained by classification of complex MCG scans as positive, which eliminates any potential discriminant value associated with modified MACS in such cases.

 Analysis of sensitivity and specificity at the optimal threshold for ruling out showed that the MCG algorithm achieved 98% sensitivity as intended in the training sample, but this was at the expense of specificity of 16%.
-Statistical shrinkage (which is when a fitted relationship appears to perform less well on a new dataset (the validation set) than on the data set used for fitting (the training dataset)) resulted in sensitivity falling to 89% in the validation sample, which is unlikely to be considered acceptable for ACS rule-out.
+Statistical shrinkage (which is when a fitted relationship appears to perform less well on a new dataset (the validation set) than on the data set used for fitting (the training dataset)) resulted in sensitivity falling to 89% in the validation sample, which is not acceptable for ACS rule-out.
 This emphasises the importance of estimating diagnostic parameters in a validation cohort rather than relying on estimates from the data set in which the algorithm or threshold for positivity were derived.

 This study had a number of strengths that assist our confidence in the validity and generalisability of the findings.
 Separation of the training and validation samples was carefully maintained, and analysis of the validation sample was undertaken by a statistician (SJW) who was independent of the manufacturers and not involved in developing the technology or deriving the algorithm.
 Reference standard adjudication was undertaken by an independent adjudication committee, who were blind to the results of the index test.
 The results of the index test were also not available to treating clinicians, thus removing the potential for work-up bias (i.e. the index test results influencing ordering of the investigations used to determine the reference standard).
 The study was conducted across five sites, thus ensuring a wide spectrum of patients and enhancing generalisability.